Revised: 12/19/2018; Amended: 3/29/2019; 8/28/2020; 12/18/2020; 09/24/2021; 07-27-2023

 The Curriculum Committee recruits qualified study leaders, initiates and receives suggestions for new courses and special lectures, monitors course content for the catalogs, reviews and evaluates programs and courses, assists study leaders in improving offerings and determines suitability of course subjects.

 The Finance Committee is responsible for all Osher at Dartmouth financial matters.
 The Finance Committee, working with Standing Committees, reviews and approves monthly reports, prepares the annual budget for Council approval and presents a full financial report when end of year numbers are available from Dartmouth at the end of the fiscal year.
 The Finance Committee shall elect a Chairman of the Committee who shall be Treasurer of Osher at Dartmouth and serve ex-officio on the Council.
-The Program Manager is an ex-officio member of the Finance Committee.
+The Director is an ex-officio member of the Finance Committee.

 Article IX: Ad Hoc Committees

 There shall also be such ad hoc committees as the President may appoint.
-Ad hoc committees shall consist of board members, Osher at Dartmouth members and others and may be chaired by persons from the membership at large.
+Ad hoc committees shall consist of Council members, Osher at Dartmouth members and others and may be chaired by persons from the membership at large.
 The length of term may vary depending on the issue(s) under review.

 Article X: Membership Meetings